Broken rail caused fatal Colorado train derailment that collapsed bridge, early findings show | News Channel 3-12

 Railroads regularly inspect their tracks, looking for cracks or other defects in the rails that could make them more susceptible to breaking.
 Repairs are scheduled based on the severity of the defect, so even if a problem had been identified, it might not have been fixed immediately.

-BNSF has not said when it last conducted an inspection or responded to requests to view its inspection records.

 A nine-mile (14-kilometer) stretch of I-25 — used by 39,000 to 44,000 vehicles daily — was shut down.
-Traffic was being detoured around the derailment site and through the town of Penrose, almost 30 miles west of Pueblo.
+Traffic was being detoured around the derailment site and through the town of Penrose, almost 30 miles (48 kilometers) miles west of Pueblo.

-Hundreds of tons of coal and mangled railcars that landed on I-25 were expected to be cleared from the road by Wednesday afternoon, officials said.
-After that, officials will be able to assess how badly the road is damaged and what repairs are needed.

-The truck driver killed was Lafollette Henderson, 60, of Compton, California, said Pueblo County Coroner Brian Cotter.

 Pressure for the railroad industry to improve safety has grown since a February derailment of a train hauling toxic chemicals that triggered evacuations in Ohio and Pennsylvania.
 There were more than 12,400 train derailments in the U.S. in the past decade, or more than 1,200 annually, according to Federal Railroad Administration data based on reports submitted by railroads.

-Sunday’s accident follows a railroad bridge collapse in June along a Montana Rail Link route in southern Montana that sent railcars with oil products plunging into the Yellowstone River, spilling molten sulfur and up to 250 tons (226.7 metric tons) of hot asphalt.
+Sunday’s accident follows a railroad bridge collapse in June along a Montana Rail Link route that sent railcars with oil products plunging into the Yellowstone River, spilling molten sulfur and up to 250 tons (226.7 metric tons) of hot asphalt.
 The accident remains under investigation.